-Prerequisite: Audition
+Percussion Prerequisite: Audition For grades 9-12

 In Advanced Instrumental Ensemble students are selected by director's recommendation.
 Offers advanced-level performers an alternative ensemble experience to large band and orchestra.
 Emphasizes the performance style and literature of the instrumental chamber group medium.
-Includes percussion ensemble and techniques.
-Covers performance and production, analysis and theoretical studies, creative aspects of music, historical and cultural influences, and music appreciation.
+Includes percussion ensemble and techniques, Covers performance and production, analysis and theoretical studies, creative aspects of music, historical and cultural influences, and music appreciation.
 Participation in rehearsals and concert performances outside of regular class hours is expected.
 Percussion is a year-long course.
 There is a participation fee to defray costs of music, uniforms, and instructional expenses.

-On-Level Orchestras (Dorian, Aeolian, Locrian) For grade 9-12 Prerequisite: Audition/Completion of the Intermediate Orchestra Class in Middle School
+On-Level Orchestras (Dorian, Aeolian, Locrian) Prerequisite: Audition/Completion of the Intermediate Orchestra Class in Middle School